-It’s embarrassing to admit how much of my life is lived on an extremely superficial level.
-I’m not sure that’s always been the case, but in recent years deep analytical thought seems to have been replaced by enervation and placidity.
+I’m embarrassed to admit much of my life is lived on a superficial level.
+Perhaps that’s not always been the case, but in recent years deep analytical thought seems replaced by a placid enervation .
 “Things” are “okay”.
 “It is what it is” rules the day.

 That’s about to change.
 Will this new perspective change the world?
 Unlikely.
 But I’ll never look again with an unjaundiced eye at, among other things, the field of “behavioral health” hospitals.
 Having been exposed to that can of worms, I now wonder what other little messes I’ve been ignoring.